StarRocks/starrocks/docs/sql-reference/sql-functions/array-functions/unnest.md

 Returns the multiple rows converted from the array.
 The type of return value depends on the types of elements in the array.

-For the element types supported in an array, see [ARRAY](../../sql-statements/data-types/Array.md).

 ## Usage notes

 - UNNEST is a table function.
 It must be used with Lateral Join but the keyword Lateral Join does not need to be explicitly specified.